grafana/mimir/docs/sources/operators-guide/configuring/configuring-zone-aware-replication.md

 ## Kubernetes operator for simplifying rollouts of zone-aware components

-The [Kubernetes Rollout Operator](https://github.com/grafana/rollout-operator) is a Kubernetes operator aimed at making it easier to manage multi-availability-zone rollouts.
-Users running Grafana Mimir on Kubernetes with zone awareness enabled are encouraged to check it out.
+The [Kubernetes Rollout Operator](https://github.com/grafana/rollout-operator) is a Kubernetes operator that makes it easier for you to manage multi-availability-zone rollouts.
+Consider using the Kubernetes Rollout Operator when you run Grafana Mimir on Kubernetes with zone awareness enabled.

 ## Enabling zone-awareness via the Grafana Mimir Jsonnet